jcarolinares/amazon_dash_button_time_to_meal_ifttt_hack/README.md

 sudo python meal_time_ifft_script.py

-Now put your button near your kitchen andyou push it.
+Now put your button near your kitchen and push it.
 Everything should work.
 Enjoy it!

 =============